 This rarest and most expensive family of garnets include Demantoid, Mali, Melanite, Topazolite and Rainbow garnets.

-Mali Garnet (sometimes called Grandite), a mix of andradite and Grossular garnet, was discovered in Mali in 1994.
+Mali Garnet, sometimes called Grandite, is a mix of Andradite and Grossular garnet and was discovered in Mali in 1994.
 This beautiful brilliant yellow-green (and many shades thereof) stone is very rare and consequently expensive.

-Rainbow garnet is a dark brown (with an orange tint) iridescent Andradite first discovered in Japan in 2004 (now also mined in Mexico and New Mexico).
+Rainbow garnet is an orange tinted dark brown iridescent Andradite first discovered in Japan in 2004, now also mined in Mexico and New Mexico.
 It is among the most rare of all the garnets and you don’t see it a whole lot in jewelry.

 The Grossular Garnet family has quite a wide color range and includes Tsavorite, Hessonite, Merelani Mint, Rosolite, Leuco and Hydrogrossular garnets.
 In crystal healing, Grossular garnets are thought to help with emotional trauma and promote peace and tranquility, both externally and internally.

 Merelani Mint Garnets are “cousins” of Tsavorites and get their name (Merelani) from the area in Tanzania where they were first discovered.
-Also a brilliant, sparkling green, but lighter in hue (mint green), these garnets are rare and expensive.
+Also a brilliant, sparkling green, but lighter in hue, these garnets are rare and expensive.